cathiele/rpngo/USER_GUIDE.md

 This copies the property value to the stack.
 It can be useful if you want to use a property value in a program.

+#### History

+History is set to be automatic on PC.
+History is manual by default on microcontrollers (mostly because of slow write speeds and elevated power usage).
+For micorcontroller it is suggeted to bind `hists` to a function key for quick save ability.
+You can take further contol as needed:

+Use the `autohist` and `histpath` input window properties to determine if history is automatic or manual and what the path should be.

+Use `histl` and `hists` to load and save history (`to histpath`) manually.

 ### Stack Window Properties